 If there is one wineglass, place it at the top right of the plate, above the tip of the main-course knife.
 If there is more than one glass, arrange them in the order they will be used, outermost first.
 Bring liqueur glasses or brandy balloons to the table with the liqueurs.
 Don’t cry over broken glass—these products can fix any Thanksgiving emergency.

+Decorate your table with some celebratory fall items.
 Small pumpkins or pinecones can add a festive touch to your Thanksgiving table, but the wrong decorations can take away from the fabulous feast you’ve planned.
 Fragrant candles will interfere with the taste of the food, and a huge centerpiece can get in the way of dishes and conversation.
 “You can’t see guests or talk through a table centerpiece,” says Whitmore.
-In another room, try these stovetop potpourris that smell like fall.

 If you’re serving buffet-style

 Of course, make sure you have enough chairs and eating surfaces.
 Avoid benches and stools without backs if you have elderly guests or toddlers.
-(Related: Don’t miss these quick fixes for Thanksgiving dinner food fails.)
+Don’t miss these quick fixes for Thanksgiving dinner food fails.

 You may remember how wearisome adult dinner conversation can be as a kid.
 Setting up a separate table for the kids is a tradition worth upholding.
 “A kids’ table is fun, especially when you have different foods for that table because they’re more kid-friendly,” says Gottsman.
 Use brightly colored paper or plastic plates.
 The Sunday funny papers make great table covers, as do informal, plain-colored tablecloths with laundry markers so kids can write on the cloth during the meal.
 Set out a new cloth the next Thanksgiving, so years down the road you can reminisce and read the cloths.
 Whichever you choose, use padding to protect the table.
 You could also take a tip from restaurants by setting out paper placemats, Thanksgiving-themed coloring books, and crayons.
 Try one of these awesome Thanksgiving games for kids.